rtzbyte/pms-api/source/index.html.md

 The hotel technology industry faces pain points from all sides.

-For technology vendors, the lack of direct access to hotels is driving up the cost of customer acquisition beyond.
+For technology vendors, the lack of direct access to hotels is driving up the cost of customer acquisition, and forcing them to allocate resources towards sales & marketing instead of innovation.

 For hotels, they lack an independent marketplace to understand products as well as an easy way of migrating their data once they want to deploy applications.

-The Booking Suite developer platform aims to give the technology ecosystem a standard template to store data & a common language to share data.
+The Booking Suite developer platform is here to give the technology ecosystem a standard template to store data & a common language to share data.
+Our goal is to make it easy for hotels & technology to connect to each other.

-**Our goal is to make it easy for hotels & technology to connect to each other.**
+**We build the platform.
+You build the products.**

 # Test Environments
 To start, you'll be given access to the following sandboxes: